SSEP on STS-134: Final Flight of Shuttle Endeavour

 Current Status:

-SSEP operations have now been completed; Student Teams reported preliminary results at the SSEP National Conference, held July 6-7, 2011, at the Smithsonian’s National Air and Space Museum in Washington, DC (see National Conference page).
-Also see the April 13, 2012 SSEP National Blog Post for video highlights of the Conference.
+SSEP operations for STS-134 have now been completed; Student Teams reported preliminary results at the SSEP National Conference, held July 6-7, 2011, at the Smithsonian’s National Air and Space Museum in Washington, DC (see the 2011 SSEP National Conference page).
+Visit the SSEP on STS-134 Scientific Return and Reporting page for videos of conference oral presentations.

 List of SSEP on STS-134 Subpages: